-Ashlyn Anderson, Lauren Dickey, Darcie Draudt, Andrew Hill, Will Piekos, and Sharone Tobias look at the top stories in Asia today.
+Ashlyn Anderson, Lauren Dickey, Darcie Draudt, William Piekos, and Ariella Rotenberg look at the top stories in Asia today.

 1. Death toll in India’s heat wave nears two thousand.
 Hospitals across India are struggling to meet the needs of victims of the most severe heatwave the country has seen in twenty years.
 With temperatures hovering above 110 degrees Fahrenheit for over a week, Indian citizens are anxiously waiting for monsoon rains to cool the smoldering air.
 Pictures of melting roads with swirled and distorted road markings illustrate the shocking intensity of the heat.
 Day workers, the homeless, and elderly people face severe danger, unable to take a day off from work or to find adequate shelter.
 Although heatwaves are not uncommon in India, climate change has led to more frequent and intense heatwaves in recent years.
 India’s Meteorological Department recorded temperatures just five degrees short of the nation’s record.
 Read more »